 Timedoctor is GDPR compliant

-Timedoctor comply with the EU’s General Data protection Regulation (GDPR) laws that went into effect on 25th of May 2018.
-We as a business work hard every day to ensure that data subjects are protected.
+Time Doctor complies with the European Union’s General Data Protection Regulation (GDPR) that went into effect on May 25, 2018.
+As a business, we work hard every day to ensure that our data subjects are protected.

-Timedoctor has a data protection officer (DPO) which you can contact at firstname.lastname@example.org
+Time Doctor has a data protection officer (DPO) whom you can contact at email@example.com

 Petrov Law Co.